 - Tighten until the fuel-filler cap clicks.
-Failure to tighten the fuel-filler cap properly may cause the ENGINE malfunction indicator light (MIL) to illuminate.
-If the SERVICE ENGINE SOON light illuminates because the fuel-filler cap is loose or missing, tighten or install the cap and drive continue vehicle. light should turn off after a few driving trips.
-If the ENGINE liaht does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator light (MIL)" in the "Instruments and Controls" section earlier in this manual.
+Failure to tighten the fuel-filler cap service properly may cause the ENGINE malfunction indicator light (MIL) to illuminate.
+If the ENGINE light illuminates becon cause the fuel-filler cap is loose or missing, tighten or install the cap and continue to drive the vehicle.
+The ENGINE light should turn off after a soon few driving trips.
+If the ENGINE light does not turn off after a few driving trips, have the vehicle inspected by a NISSAN dealer. - For additional information, see the "Malfunction indicator light (MIL)" in the "Instruments and Controls" section earlier in this manual.